Frequently Asked Questions

 The CEA states that no one may interfere with the transmission of election advertising, such as an election sign.
 (CEA, s.
 325opens a new window)

-- Government agencies may remove signs that do not respect provincial or municipal laws, after informing the person who authorized the posting of the sign that they plan to remove it.
+- Public service employees may remove signs that do not respect provincial or municipal laws, after informing the person who authorized the posting of the sign that they plan to remove it.

-- If the sign is a safety hazard, government agencies may remove it without informing the person who authorized the posting of the sign.
+- If the sign is a safety hazard, government authorities may remove it without informing the person who authorized the posting of the sign.

 Signs that are destroyed, removed or stolen